Low-Scaling Many-Body Green's Function Calculations for Molecular Systems via Interacting-Bath Dynamical Embedding

 \subsection{Interacting-Bath Dynamical Embedding Theory}

 \FloatBarrier We then describe the Green's function embedding framework in ibDET.
 For a given molecule, ibDET starts with the mean-field solution using Gaussian atomic orbitals.
 Then the impurity problem is defined in the intrinsic atomic orbital plus projected atomic orbital (IAO+PAO)\cite{kniziaDensityMatrixEmbedding2013,cuiEfficientImplementationInitio2020} space, which consists of orthogonal, atom-centered orbitals local in the real space.
 The IAOs capture the valence space, while the PAOs capture the remaining higher virtual space.
 Together this IAO+PAO basis covers the same space as the original AO basis.
 In this work, we choose local orbitals of each non-hydrogen atom plus its bonded hydrogen atoms as an impurity fragment, then gradually expand the bath space with a multitier scheme to capture the short- and long-range electron correlation.
 Since we construct multiple atom-centered impurity problems, each having its own nonlocal embedding space, the resulting embedding problems naturally overlap.

-First, employing the idea of DMET\cite{kniziaDensityMatrixEmbedding2013,cuiEfficientImplementationInitio2020}, bath orbitals $B_\mathrm{DM}$ that exactly reproduce the mean-field one-particle reduced density matrix (1-RDM) of the impurity are included, which are obtained from the singular value decomposition (SVD) of the mean-field off-diagonal 1-RDM between the impurity and the environment
+First, employing the idea of DMET\cite{kniziaDensityMatrixEmbedding2013,cuiEfficientImplementationInitio2020}, bath orbitals $B_\mathrm{DM}$ that exactly reproduce the mean-field one-particle reduced density matrix (1-RDM) of the impurity are included, which are obtained from the singular value decomposition (SVD) of the mean-field off-diagonal 1-RDM $\gamma$ between the impurity and the environment

 Secondly, bath orbitals $B_{\text{GF}}$ that reproduce the mean-field Green's function of the impurity are constructed~\cite{nusspickelEfficientCompressionEnvironment2020}.
 Inspired by the relation between the 1-RDM and the one-body Green's function at the static limit, we discretize the mean-field one-body Green's function on a uniform set of real-axis frequency points $\{\omega_n\}$ for the dynamical entanglement between the impurity and the environment.
 The occupied and virtual parts of the one-body mean-field Green's function are defined as